Oil-Free Pumps for Wastewater Treatment Plants

 Wastewater plants play a vital role in treating millions of gallons of water every day.
 These facilities require reliable, oil-free pumps that can deliver clean air bubbles to achieve maximum degradation.

 Becker Pumps offers several regenerative blowers and compressor solutions for your wastewater treatment processes.
-Whether you have a Conventional Activated Sludge System (CAS) or an Aerated Stabilization Basin (ABS), Becker has the right pump for your facility.
+Whether you have a Conventional Activated Sludge System (CAS) or an Aerated Stabilization Basin (ASB), Becker has the right pump for your facility.

 Hook and Claw Pumps

 The Becker BCV Series claw vacuum pumps are ideal for water treatment plants where low maintenance and totally oil-free compression are required.
 They operate as an air-cooled unit — which means it requires zero water or oil in the compression chamber.

 BCV claw compressors utilize the rotary claw operation principle, which increases their efficiency (CFM per Horsepower) when compared to a conventional oil-free vacuum pump.
 This helps reduce energy costs, and due to no wearing parts, provides near maintenance-free operation.